+MGTW (Maximum Gross Towing Weight)

-- GTW (Gross Towing Weight) Is the maximum loaded weight of a trailer or car this motor home, with equipped hitch, has been designated to tow.
-GTW cannot be increased by changing the trailer hitch. - GVWR (Gross Vehicle Weight Rating) Is the maximum permissible weight of this fully loaded motor home.
-The GVWR is equal to or greater than the sum of the Unloaded Vehicle Weight plus the Cargo Carrying Capacity. - Hitch Rating Means the maximum allowable weight of a towed trailer or towed vehicle.
-The GCWR of the motor home must never be exceeded, even if the weight of the towed trailer or towed vehicle is less than the hitch rating. - Monitor Panel An electronic device that allows you to conveniently measure the approximate levels in the fresh water, gray and black water tanks.
-You can also check the charge in the battery/batteries. - MTW (Maximum Tongue Weight) Is the maximum permissible downward force exerted on the hitch ball by the towed vehicle coupler. - NOTE A statement or instruction in this Owner's Manual with information to help you use the vehicle or equipment more efficiently, such as a tip. - Owner's Information Package This is a package of papers, manuals, warranty and instruction cards, and other material put together for you by Fleetwood.
-These materials contain operating and maintenance instructions for most of the components and appliances in your motor home. - Ownercare Card The card that has your name and vehicle ID (FIN) embossed on it.
+- The maximum loaded weight of a trailer or towed vehicle this motor home, with equipped hitch, has been designated to tow.
+MGTW cannot be increased by changing the trailer hitch. - MTW (Maximum Tongue Weight) The maximum permissible downward force exerted on the hitch ball by the towed vehicle coupler. - NOTE A statement or instruction in this Owner's Manual with information to help you use the vehicle or equipment more efficiently, such as a tip. - OCCC (Occupant and Cargo Carrying Capacity) The available weight capacity for occupants and cargo however dealer options may reduce this by the LCCR. - Owner's Information Package This is a package of papers, manuals, warranty and instruction cards, and other material put together for you by Fleetwood.
+These materials contain operating and maintenance instructions for most of the components and appliances in your motor home. - Owner Care Card The card that has your name and vehicle ID (FIN) embossed on it.
 Use this card when you request or need warranty service.
 Please note that this is NOT a credit card.
 You cannot purchase anything with it.
 It is used only to identify you and your motor home.

 - Park Cable The F-style video connector that allows you to connect to an outside television signal source, such as the cable TV feed at an RV park, or any other 75-ohm video source.
 This connector usually carries an RF modulated signal. - Park/City Water Connection The "gardenhose" style connector that allows you to connect to an outside pressurized water source. - Power/Shore Cord This is the main power cord coming into your motor home electrical system.
 You connect it to 120-volt AC power at a park or campsite. - Roadside The left side of the motor home from the driver's point of view.
-So named because, at least in North America, the "road" outside the vehicle is usually on this side. - SCWR (Sleeping Capacity Weight Rating) Is the manufacturer's designated number of sleeping positions multiplied by 154 pounds (70 kilograms). - MTW (Maximum Tongue Weight) The maximum permissible downward force exerted on the hitch ball by the towed vehicle coupler. - UVW (Unloaded Vehicle Weight) The weight of the motor home, as built at the factory with full fuel, engine oil and coolants.
-The UVW does not include cargo, fresh water, Propane, occupants or dealer installed accessories.
-Note: Canadian UVW includes designated seating, Propane and water. - VIN (Vehicle Identification Number) The legal, 17-digit vehicle identification number as shown on the vehicle registration certificate. - WARNING A statement or instruction in this Owner's Manual that, if not followed, could lead to personal injury or death.
+So named because, at least in North America, the "road" outside the vehicle is usually on this side. - TPO (Thermoplastic Oleifin) The plastic material used on the main roof. - UVW (Unloaded Vehicle Weight) The weight of a vehicle with maximum capacity of all fluids necessary for operation of the vehicle, but without cargo, or accessories that are ordinarily removed from the vehicle when they are not in use.
+UVW does not include occupants and cargo such as water in the various holding tanks. - VIN (Vehicle Identification Number) The legal, 17-digit vehicle identification number as shown on the vehicle registration certificate. - WARNING A statement or instruction in this Owner's Manual that, if not followed, could lead to personal injury or death.